alifier/Boston_Housing/README.md

 # Project: Predicting Boston Housing Prices
 ## Goal: Model Evaluation and Validation
-## This report is based on a Udacity Project that is part of the Machine Learning Engineer Nanodegree
+## This report is a modified version of the 'Boston Housing' Udacity Project that is part of the Machine Learning Engineer Nanodegree program

 The report is saved in an iPython Notebook format.
 To review it click on the file Boston_Housing.ipynb.